 - Re-engagement Email: Not all subscribers are going to stay active and keep opening your emails.
 This email will give a little nudge to such dormant subscribers and may bring them back to your sales cycle.

 - (For ecommerce) Cart Abandonment Email: Owing to many reasons, a well-nurtured subscriber may abandon their purchase mid-way.
 It is toxic to your business and this email will try to draw such abandoners back and re-unites them with their carts.
 A must-have email for ecommerce emails.

-Once you finalize your email type, next step is to get it designed.
+Once you finalize your email type, the next step is to get it designed.
 The email design is a very important stage as it creates your visual identity and defines the brand personality.
-So before you rush off to sending your design requirements, consider the following pre-requisites.
+So before you rush off to sending your design requirements, consider the following prerequisites.

 - Your brand guidelines

 - Are you going to A/B test?